f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 * `Any` : A special modifier that does not consider modifiers keys but can only be reached if there is no bind with the same interaction.

-On MacOS, bindings specified via configuration will be specified using `Ctrl` and `Ctrl+Shift` but will be toggled using `Cmd` and `Cmd+Shift` respectively.
+On MacOS, bindings specified via configuration will be defined using `Ctrl` and `Ctrl+Shift` but will be toggled in F3D using `Cmd` and `Cmd+Shift` respectively.
 The cheatsheet will display the correct binding combination regardless.

 Supported interactions are legion, eg: